laino/wine-patches/README.md

 # wine-patches
-Various wine patches mostly aimed at improving performance.
+Various wine patches mostly aimed at improving performance that aren't in wine or wine-staging (yet?).
 May require CSMT patches (wine-staging).

 ### 0001-ntdll-improve-heap-allocation-performance.patch